gullerya/data-tier/docs/tutorials.md

 ## One way - primitive

-> Note: when speaking about one way binding here, it is always assumes 'model to view' way.
+> Note: when speaking about one way binding here, it is always assumed 'model to view' way.

 [CodePen - tutorial 1](https://codepen.io/gullerya/pen/YzZPZmr)